boris779/SeCuton/README.md

 chrome or chromium which is supported by chromedriver.
 ## firefox

-## mobile-chrome emulation (with user-agent
+## mobile-chrome emulation (with user-agent manipulation)
 This will use the experimental feature `chromeOptions.setExperimentalOption("mobileEmulation", mobileEmulation);`

-chrome is used with a manipluated user-agnet.
+chrome is used with a manipluated user-agnet, similar to mobile view in browser developer mode

 ## mobile-chrome (via selenoid)
 This only works if you have a selenoid or moon environment.
 Further information will follow.